 Although the recipe seems quite simple, there are a lot of techniques.
 In order to make a perfect cup of egg coffee and eliminate the unpleasant smell of the eggs, the baristas have mastered skills like egg whisking, egg selection, and roasting coffee.

-Hot egg coffee is recommended for people to try for the first time since the high temperature will reduce the raw egg smell and increase the creaminess of the cotton eggs.
-For iced egg coffee, you should drink it faster than the hot version because the ice will cool off the egg first.
+Hot egg coffee is a good recommendation for first-timers since the high temperature will reduce the raw egg smell and increase the creaminess of the cotton eggs.
+For iced egg coffee, you should drink it faster because the ice will dilute the egg foam.

-In order to try it, taste a little sweet cream on top of the coffee cup first, then slowly enjoy the lower part of the coffee.
+To try it, taste a bit of sweet cream on top of the coffee cup first, then slowly enjoy the lower part of the coffee.
 After that, you can freely mix two layers and enjoy the exciting sense of sweetness, fatness, and bitterness.
 Egg coffee is a good choice of drink on a rainy day; sipping egg coffee while listening to the sound of the rain outside would be a memorable experience.
 The sweet and tasty cocoa or matcha versions are other options if you cannot drink coffee.

 Many people have questioned how the taste of eggs can go well with the bitterness of coffee.
-But if you have tried it once, you will be conquered in all senses.
 Egg coffee is not only delicious but also very eye-catching.
 The egg yolks mixed with coffee create an extremely attractive yellowish-brown color.

-The drink is not too sweet; it's a bit like latte or cappuccino, but creamier.
-After tasting the strength of coffee but before the bitterness kicks in, your throat will be filled with the creamy, soft, and sweet taste of eggs, butter, sugar, and condensed milk.
+The drink is not too sweet; it’s a bit like a latte or cappuccino but creamier.
+After tasting the strength of coffee but before the bitterness kicks in, the light, soft, and sweet taste of eggs, butter, sugar, and condensed milk will soften the taste.

-Despite being invented and getting famous in Hanoi, egg coffee has made its way to the south thanks to its delicious flavor.
+Despite its origin in Hanoi, egg coffee has made its way to the south thanks to its delicious flavor.
 Below are several options if you want to drink egg coffee in Saigon.
-The flavor of coffee is not significantly distinguished, but the design and service will bring you different experiences.
+The taste of coffee is not significantly distinguished, but the design and service will bring you different experiences.